- Submitted Online Application. All online applications and materials must be received by the deadline. Paper applications are not available.

 Where will I take classes?

 Atlanta Campus, Online

 This program can be completed on-campus as full-time or as a hybrid of online and on-campus work for part-time.

 Social Work, M.S.W.

-The Master of Social Work (M.S.W.) program strives to prepare students for social work leadership roles in the effort to solve, in partnerships with others, the existing and developing challenges that confront communities in the United States and internationally.
+Georgia State’s Master of Social Work (M.S.W.) program strives to prepare students for social work leadership roles in the effort to solve, in partnerships with others, the existing and developing challenges that confront communities in the United States and internationally.
 Community partnerships, based on a generalist practice model, is the sole focus of the M.S.W. program.
 Students in the Community Partnerships specialization are educated to advance the needs and capacities of the total community by promoting social and economic justice and maximizing human potential.
 They are educated to commit themselves to addressing the life circumstances, such as poverty, violence, discrimination and disparities in social and economic justice that fall disproportionately on vulnerable groups and challenge the spirit of the entire community.
 This unique focus provides students with the opportunity to learn about social issues facing urban communities through a social and economic justice framework.
 Our graduates have become leaders in various service delivery sectors, including health care, public child welfare services, non profit management and numerous other contexts.